The FunGene Pipeline is for processing functional gene sequences. It differs from the processing of rRNA gene sequences in several respects:

 sudo apt install fasttree sudo apt install infernal sudo apt install blast2

-If you do not already have USEARCH 8.1, get it from drive5.com, make it executable, rename it to usearch8.1, and move it to your directory
+You may have already installed USEARCH 8.1 when you installed RDPTools.
+If not, get it from drive5.com, make it executable, rename it to usearch8.1, and move it to your directory

 Install FunGene Pipeline